zacpwhite/BarcodeScannerPlugin/README.md

 Scandit Barcode Scanner SDK Plugin Integration via the Cordova Command Line Interface (CLI)
 ------------------------

+**Important:** This repository does not contain the core library of the Scandit Barcode Scanner since the library can not be publicly distributed.
+It only contains the classes that wrap the library to create a PhoneGap plugin and is therefore not an installable PhoneGap plugin.
+The actual library is only available from your [Scandit account](https://ssl.scandit.com/account) where you can download the fully installable PhoneGap plugin that includes the libraries.

 The easiest way to install the Scandit Barcode Scanner plugin into your Phonegap/Cordova project is to use the [Cordova CLI](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface).

 * Install [Cordova CLI](http://cordova.apache.org/docs/en/4.0.0/guide_cli_index.md.html#The%20Command-Line%20Interface) if it is not already installed.
-* [Sign up](http://www.scandit.com/pricing) and download the [Scandit Barcode Scanner SDK](http://www.scandit.com/barcode-scanner-sdk/) Cordova Plugins for iOS and Android from your Scandit account.
+* [Sign up](http://www.scandit.com/pricing) and download the [Scandit Barcode Scanner SDK](http://www.scandit.com/barcode-scanner-sdk/) Cordova Plugins for iOS and Android from your Scandit account (do not download it from this git repository as it is missing the libraries!).
 Unzip the zip to a folder of your choice.

 * Generate a sample Cordova project or use your existing Cordova project